-- Always strive to create outings that address barriers such as language, transportation, comfort with the terrain, and endurance levels. - Give priority to positive and inspiring experiences with the land and each other that build relationships based in joy and common purpose. - Tap into "community wealth" by sharing your knowledge and encouraging participants to share their own. - Ensure that participants feel safe, welcome, and comfortable in order to fully participate in the experience you've worked so hard to create. - Facilitate a direct connection between the participant and nature, based on an unflagging belief that nature always awes and inspires. - At the beginning of the outing, establish a sincere atmosphere of belonging, comfort, inclusivity, friendliness, and warmth.
+- As an organization, we strive to create outings that address barriers such as language, transportation, comfort with the terrain, and endurance levels, and we encourage to do think about this as you plan your outing. - Give priority to positive and inspiring experiences with the land and each other that build relationships based in joy and common purpose. - Tap into "community wealth" by sharing your knowledge and encouraging participants to share their own. - Ensure that participants feel safe, welcome, and comfortable in order to fully participate in the experience you've worked so hard to create. - Facilitate a direct connection between the participant and nature, based on an unflagging belief that nature always awes and inspires. - At the beginning of the outing, establish a sincere atmosphere of belonging, comfort, inclusivity, friendliness, and warmth.